-The San Dieguito Lagoon Enhancement Project is being done in conjunction with Caltrans to implement highway and railroad improvements as part of the North Coast Corridor Program.
+The San Dieguito Lagoon W-19 Restoration Project is being done in conjunction with Caltrans to implement highway and railroad improvements as part of the Interstate 5 North Coast Corridor Program.

-In October 2009, SANDAG entered into an agreement with the San Dieguito River Park Joint Power’s Authority (SDRPJPA), for the exclusive rights to restore property owned by SDRVJPA (amended in 2016).
+In October 2009, SANDAG entered into an agreement with SDRPJPA, for the exclusive rights to restore property owned by SDRVJPA (amended in 2016).
 At the same time, the City of San Diego elected to use a portion of the SDRVJPA property to mitigate the impacts associated with the El Camino Real Bridge Widening Project.

 The plans of SANDAG, SDRPJA, and the City of San Diego were combined in 2011 and launched the development of a restoration plan, engineering and technical studies, and environmental analysis for a larger restoration effort.
 In 2012, Caltrans and the U.S. Army Corps of Engineers joined the three organizations in creating coastal wetland restoration plans for the lagoon that will build upon and expand previous restoration work.

 Preliminary engineering, hydrologic modeling, and technical studies, for the restoration have been completed.